carloslodelar/cardano-course/handbook/module-7-cardano-governance/polls.md

 ```
 {% endcode %}

-Note that **required signers** includes the hash of our the delegate key; and **witnesses** includes the delegate and payment keys data.  &#x20;
+Note that the **required signers** field includes the hash of the delegate key, and the **witnesses** field includes the delegate and payment key data.  &#x20;

-Finally, we submit the transaction as usual:
+Finally, submit the transaction as usual:

 ```
 cardano-cli transaction submit \